noi-techpark/opendatahub-collectors/collectors/multi-rest-poller/README.md

 ### HTTP Request Processing
 The service handles HTTP requests with:
-- Method specification (GET, POST, etc.)
+- Method specification (like GET and POST)
 - Header customization
 - Authentication injection
 - Response parsing
+- Retry logic with exponential backoff

 ### Data Selection
 Data is extracted from responses using: